Student Services

 The High School Achievement Centre is a support mechanism in place for students who may be struggling with their credits and need further assistance in order to graduate, including catch-up after an absence.
 The program consists of a variety of supports including credit recovery, access to experiential learning opportunities and flexible scheduling.

-Achievement Centre: Allison Camilucci, Matthew D'Angelo, Colin Murphy, Julie Favreau
+Achievement Centre: Allison Camilucci, Matthew D'Angelo, Karen Spindler

 Co-operative Education